 If the input binary variable of a NOT gate is considered as A, then the output binary variable of the gate will be Ā. As the symbol of not operation is ( – ) bar.
 If the value of A is 1.

 A NOT gate can easily be realized by using a simple bipolar transistor.
-The circuit of a NOT gate or transistor inverter is shown below,
+The transistor circuit diagram of a NOT gate (also known as a transistor inverter) is shown below:

 In this condition, the transistor T gets enough base potential to make it ‘ON’.

-As soon as the transistor becomes ON, the supply voltage (+5V) at B will get a path to the earth through the resistor R. At ON condition the transistor will behave short circuited ideally, hence entire supply voltage will drop across resistor R and no voltage will appear at X and hence the output of the inverter or NOT gate will be zero.
-In actual case, there will be some voltage drop across collector and emitter even at ON condition, of the transistor.
+As soon as the transistor becomes ON, the supply voltage (+5V) at B will get a path to the earth through the resistor R. At ON condition the transistor will behave short-circuited ideally, hence entire supply voltage will drop across resistor R and no voltage will appear at X and hence the output of the inverter or NOT gate will be zero.
+In actual fact, there will be some voltage drop across the collector and emitter even at ON condition, of the transistor.

 This collector-emitter voltage is about 0.6V.
 So, at the above-said input condition, the entire supply voltage +5V will not drop across the resistor instead it will be 5 – 0.6 = 4.4V.
 So, 0.6V is practically considered as logical zero or low.